AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- How to best engage with the community -->
-## How to best engage with the community
+## How to Best Engage With the Community

 <p> Here are some best practises to engage with the community here at Appflowy: </p>